sassyworks/sassyworks.github.io/about/index.md

 {: .one}
-> I am currently a VP of Design @Resolute.
-My mission is to create and establish Resolute’s unique, recognizable digital footprint, along with uncompromising quality.
+> I am currently a Creative Director @Gtmhub.
+My mission is to transform and establish a unique, recognizable digital footprint belonging and easily recognized by the brand Gtmhub, along with uncompromising quality.
 >
-> Creating coherent customer experiences at scale is what I did before arriving at Resolute.
-Heading the Customer Experience team, I shaped the art direction and design of NativeScript.org, Telerik.com, Progress.com, among others, building a visually sustainable system belonging and easily recognized by the brand Progress.
+> Creating coherent customer experiences at scale is what I did during my journey at Telerik (now Progress) before arriving at Gtmhub.
+Heading the Customer Experience team, I shaped the art direction and design of NativeScript.org, Telerik.com, Progress.com, among others, building a sustainable design system on top of which these websites continue to evolve.

 {: .one}
-> Before Telerik (now Progress), I've been creating web experiences at Netage for almost a decade.
-Intertwining all the passion and skills in what was considered the best Bulgarian web agency of its time felt right, and it was an added pleasure to get [awarded](#Awards) for these efforts at design contests.
+> Before joining Telerik, I’ve spent almost a decade of creating web experiences for diverse industries and clients, at Netage, considered the best Bulgarian digital agency of its time.
+Intertwining all the passion and skills felt right, and it was an added pleasure to get [awarded](#Awards) for these efforts at design contests.
+My dedication to constant learning and experimenting, to not be satisfied with whatever just works, won me over 70 awards, from being featured in the “120 years of Bulgarian Art.
+Design” almanac to a “Website of the year” Techie Award.
 >
 > All these years and until today that passion has followed me even after I switched off for the workday.
 While I am not in front of a giant computer screen, I teach students from the Master of Arts Web Design Program at the National Academy of Arts – the school I also hold my master’s degree from.

 {: .one}
 > The little spare time that is left, I devote for causes that help and promote women entrepreneurs and designers.
-Since late 2017 and until today, I'm a brand advisor for Femigrants, a non-profit organization located in Silicon Valey that connects female professionals and entrepreneurs and helps them grow and prosper.
+Since late 2017 and until today, I’m a brand advisor for Femigrants, a non-profit organization located in Silicon Valey that connects female professionals and entrepreneurs and helps them grow and prosper.
 I also contribute to See It Be It, a Cannes Lions initiative to promote women in design leadership as a mentor and speaker.

 {: .clear}
 .